-Salome Kandelaki is currently a Project Coordinator and Junior Policy Analyst at the Georgian Institute of Politics.
+Salome Kandelaki is currently a Project Coordinator and Policy Analyst at the Georgian Institute of Politics.
 Salome is a Ph.D. student in Political Science at Tbilisi State University.
 She is an invited lecturer at the European University, Georgia.
 In 2017, she obtained her MA degree in Political Science from the Central European University Budapest.
 At the same time, she was specialized in Comparative Politics.
-Moreover, she has the second Master’s degree in Public Administration (MPA) from the joint program of German University of Administrative Sciences and Ivane Javakhishvili Tbilisi State University.
+Moreover, she has a second Master’s degree in Public Administration (MPA) from the joint program of the German University of Administrative Sciences and Ivane Javakhishvili Tbilisi State University.
 Her previous work experience includes Fundraising Management at the Social Justice Center (former EMC).
 She was also a leading acting specialist at the Tbilisi City Assembly as well as project management in different youth non-governmental organizations.
-Her field of experience is comparative case-study analyses with a particular focus on religion and democracy, regionalism and democratization.
+Her field of experience is comparative case-study analyses with a particular focus on religion and democracy, regionalism, and democratization.
 Among her research interests are Europeanization, frozen conflicts as well as secularism in Europe.